osherjacobs/LabWork_Findings/vector4-lsass-dump-detection.md

 # LSASS Dump via Direct P/Invoke | Defender Bypass (Default configurations) | Detection Engineering

-## ⚠️ Stop Press — April 21, 2026
-Defender signature build 1449.228 introduced active enforcement of Trojan:Win32/LsassDump.A against LSASS minidump artifacts.

-Note: this signature name has existed since April 2022.
-The chain documented here ran clean on signature build 1449.177 just three days prior to this update.
-The most likely explanation: detection logic behind the signature was updated or expanded between builds 1449.177 and 1449.228.
-A named signature with no matching logic is just a label.

-Detection is content-based, not path or extension-based. update.log triggers the same quarantine as lsass.dmp.
-Enforcement is dual-layer:

-Local file quarantine on write
-SMB access blocked: NT_STATUS_VIRUS_INFECTED
-What remains undetected:

-The dump binary (custom P/Invoke MiniDumpWriteDump) The dump primitive itself
-The TLS reverse shell
-The same binary executing a different payload (reverse shell) produces no Defender alert — confirming detection targets the artifact, not the tool or execution path.

-KB5082427 (.NET Framework 4.8, released same date) — controlled A/B test confirmed no effect on the primitive.
-Red herring.

-The chain as documented is disrupted on fully updated estates.
-Whether an exfil-before-quarantine window exists requires further testing.
+⚠️ Stop Press — April 22, 2026 (Updated) Defender signature build 1449.228 (April 21) introduced active enforcement of Trojan:Win32/LsassDump.A against LSASS minidump artifacts.
+The chain documented below ran clean on build 1449.177 just days earlier.
+Detection is content-based and independent of filename/extension.
+Update (one day later): The mitigation can already be trivially bypassed in realistic admin-level assumed-breach scenarios using the same custom P/Invoke primitive and remote execution path.
+Real-time protection remains enabled throughout.
+The detection boundary still appears to sit at the wrong layer for cases where the actor already holds local administrator rights.
+The core primitive itself continues to evade Defender.
+The only consistent signal remains Sysmon EID 10 (when properly configured).
+Password reuse + lack of LAPS remains the highest-impact enabler for escalation to Domain Admin.
+The “fix” (again) is left as an exercise for the motivated reader.

 <img width="1287" height="395" alt="image" src="https://github.com/user-attachments/assets/2c429e25-ad51-436d-95bf-013e18b3b15e" />